Leave the sniffles behind: Warding off summer allergies

 Get rid of mold

 Airborne mold spores can trigger allergies.
 Unfortunately, there are thousands of molds that produce spores.
-Mold spore counts are at their highest during and after summer thunderstorms when temperatures and humidity rise.
+Mold spore counts are at their highest during and after summer thunderstorms when temperatures and the humidity rise.
 Those storms cause downdrafts that pull more spores from the ground into the air.
-That movement breaks the spores into smaller pieces which are easier to inhale.
+That movement breaks the spores into smaller pieces that are easier to inhale.
+Fortunately, your air conditioners can (to some extend) combat these mold particles by regulating the temperature and humidity in your home.
+However, a malfunctioning AC unit can do an adverse effect, so contact air conditioning services to get it fixed soon.

 In your home, clean bathroom and kitchen surfaces often with a cleanser that has bleach to reduce mold growth.
 Use an exhaust fan or open a window to remove bathroom moisture after showering.
 Wash out bathrooms with a mild (50 percent) bleach solution at least once a month.